HorizenOfficial/evm-documentation/docs/build.md

 At the time of this writing, EON is not finalized.
 It is recommended to use the **M3-V2** tag.

 ### Node Client
 To start your node, run our Docker compose (a tool required to run our multi-container application) on your computer.
-Next, open a terminal and send some simple commands.
+Next, open a terminal and execute some simple commands.

 #### Set Up